 Finally, please note that the state of Texas requires colleges to uphold a standard of academic progress for children of veterans using the Hazelwood “Legacy” program.
 These standards are outlined under the Texarkana College Satisfactory Academic Progress (SAP) policy for financial aid.
 A “Legacy hours” recipient under financial aid suspension cannot receive the Hazelwood exemption until they are granted probation through improved grades or a successful appeal.

-For children to apply for a transfer of Hazelwood hours under the “Legacy” provision, their veteran-parent must complete complete an HE-V application with all required documents, taking care to note which child is to receive the transferred hours.
-The child must complete an HE-D application; “Part D” should be left blank, and the only extra documentation that must be provided other than what the HE-V asks for is documentation of the child’s relationship to the veteran and proof of current address.
-When the HE-V and HE-D are completed, please submit both applications and all required documents to the Texarkana College Veterans Services Office.
+For children to apply for a transfer of Hazelwood hours under the “Legacy” provision, they and their veteran-parent must complete the Hazelwood application and submit all supplemental documents listed on the cover-page checklist.
+When all required documents have been gathered, please submit both applications and all required documents to the Texarkana College Veterans Services Office.
 Please allow at least 2 weeks for processing.

 If a Texas veteran his been killed in action or has received a 100% service-related disability rating through the Department of Veterans Affairs, the veteran’s spouse and children may each be eligible for their own Hazelwood Exemption benefit of up to 150 credit hours.
 Because each person has their own Hazelwood hours and nothing is being “transferred” in this case, multiple family members may use the exemption during the same semester.
 The child’s or spouse’s Hazelwood has no negative bearing on the veteran’s eligibility for his/her own 150 hours, so veterans do not have the right to recall or revoke these benefits once granted.